whitespur/DeFishare/README.md

 # DeFishare-Protocol
+This is a library of smart-contracts for Testing and Development purposes which have been compiled and deployed by Mitchell with Remix.
+This protocol is currently in an alpha state and under active development.
+The beta release may or may not incorporate some if not all of these smart-contracts.

-On-chain DeFi Community with an aggregation protocol and trading platform in development to be released in late 2021.
-Full on-chain DEX aggregator with zkRollups to be intergrated Hardforked For DeFishare from the 1Inch protocol
+DeFi Community utilizing Twitter to develop User's and a Following.
+The aggregation protocol and trading platform is in development, and to be released in late 2021.

+Description:
+Full On-Chain DEX aggregator with zkRollups intergrated/Hardforked For (DeFishare-Beta) from the 1Inch protocol and Synthetix.
+Work in Progress

 Build Status Coverage
 Built-with (Solidity 0.7.0)